astromatt/book-dev/jira/end-user/jql.rst

 .. code-block:: sql

-    project = DEMO
+    project = "MYPROJECT"
         AND status = "To Do"

 .. code-block:: sql

-    project = DEMO
+    project = "MYPROJECT"
-        AND resolution NOT IN (Fixed, "Won't Fix")
+        AND resolution NOT IN ("Fixed", "Won't Fix")

 Ordering
 --------
 .. code-block:: sql

-    project = DEMO
+    project = "MYPROJECT"
         ORDER BY priority DESC

 .. code-block:: sql

-    project = DEMO
+    project = "MYPROJECT"
         ORDER BY priority DESC, key ASC

 Functions